mieweb/docs/content/functions/e-chart/detailed-searching-in-e-chart.md

 ![](../detailed-searching-in-e-chart.assets/6a46b0bd7f99d2479da83dc546bfbb51.png)

-{{% /tip %}}

 When done keying in any detailed search criteria fields, click the **Search** button to render the results or the **Clear All** button to start another search.

 ## SSN Search

-By default, {{% system-name %}} system setting *Search for SSN* is disabled.
-This feature will allow for searching by SSN from simple and detailed searches, as well as the Document Queue search.
+By default, {{% system-name %}} system setting *Search for SSN* is disabled via a system setting.
 ![](../detailed-searching-in-e-chart.assets/2b65024220b01048e7ee520ccadf68c1.png)

 {{% note %}}
 Disabling the SSN search does not turn off the ability to search by SSN in other modules or layouts.
 Contact your MIE Implementer if you wish SSN search to be turned off in other modules/layouts of  {{% system-name %}}.
 {{% /note %}}

-If *Search for SSN* is enabled, the SSN radio button will display in the search field criteria and the "SSN" column will display.
+If *Search for SSN* is enabled via a system setting, the SSN radio button will display in the search field criteria and the "SSN" column will display.
+That will allow for searching by SSN from simple and detailed searches, as well as the Document Queue search.
 If your practice wishes not to offer the search by SSN nor show the "SSN" column in the patient search screen, make sure the system setting is disabled.

 ![](../detailed-searching-in-e-chart.assets/7c4ed8481cc53b68b5e7850f9ada05d8.png)